SAP HANA

 SAP HANA (HochleistungsANalyseAnwendung or High-performance ANalytic Application) is an in-memory, column-oriented, relational database management system developed and marketed by SAP SE.
 Its primary function as the software running a database server is to store and retrieve data as requested by the applications.
 In addition, it performs advanced analytics (predictive analytics, spatial data processing, text analytics, text search, streaming analytics, graph data processing) and includes extract, transform, load (ETL) capabilities as well as an application server.

 History

-During the early development of SAP HANA, a number of technologies were developed or acquired by SAP SE.
-These included TREX search engine (in-memory column-oriented search engine), P*TIME (in-memory online transaction processing (OLTP) Platform acquired by SAP in 2005), and MaxDB with its in-memory liveCache engine.
+As of 2005 SAP SE did not commercialize its own proprietary database technology.
+Many customers ran SAP applications on non-SAP databases from vendors such as Oracle Corporation and Software AG.
+During the early development of SAP HANA, a number of technologies were developed or acquired by SAP, including TREX search engine (in-memory column-oriented search engine), P*TIME (in-memory online transaction processing (OLTP) Platform acquired by SAP in 2005), and MaxDB with its in-memory liveCache engine.

 The first major demonstration of the platform was in 2011: teams from SAP SE, the Hasso Plattner Institute and Stanford University demonstrated an application architecture for real-time analytics and aggregation using the name HYRISE.
 Former SAP SE executive, Vishal Sikka, mentioned this architecture as "Hasso's New Architecture".
 Before the name "HANA" stabilized, people referred to this product as "New Database".
 The software was previously called "SAP High-Performance Analytic Appliance".